raheemadamboev/learning-git/README.md

 # learning-git
-This is plain repository for learning git from amigoscode.com
+This is plain repository for learning git